 This course continues the work begun in PT 553 to develop the skills necessary to contribute to clinical research related to physical therapy.
 While continuing to work in small groups, students in this course will continue to build on the area of inquiry established in PT 553 which included articulation of a research question and a preliminary evidence-based literature review.
-This semester students will refine the poster developed in PT 553 and present it at a college-wide poster session during the Daemen College Academic Festival.
+This semester students will refine the poster developed in PT 553 and present the poster in a professsional conference type format.
 In addition, this semester each group of students will work as participants in the faculty mentor's research.
 Groups will meet regularly throughout the semester with the faculty mentor for discussion of key issues related to the research process including analysis and synthesis of the research literature, experimental design, methodology, data analysis, etc. Each group will construct a research proposal that meets all the criteria for submission to the Daemen College Human Subjects Research Review Committee.
 A written comprehensive evidence-based literature review will be submitted by each group reflecting the semester's work.
 Students are also expected to participate collaboratively in data collection and analysis.
 Prerequisites: PT Second Year Spring professional status or permission of PT Department.
 (GR)